 ShipStation is easy to use—as long as you’re on a high-tier subscription plan.
-This caveat significantly impacted the provider’s score in our Ease of Use category.
+This caveat brought the provider’s score down in our Ease of Use category.

 We awarded points for its customizable user interface and device connectivity, which make the platform practical and accessible to all subscribers.
 But the customer service limitations on the Starter plan create substantial difficulty.

 Here are the factors that play into ShipStation’s ease of use:

 - Customer support hours: ShipStation’s support staff is available Monday through Friday from 8 a.m. to 8 p.m.
 Central time.

 - Customer support accessibility: Support is available via phone for top-tier plans and via live chat for Bronze plans or higher.
 All other users may contact support via email or online forum.
 ShipStation’s responsiveness to emails is very poorly rated.

 - User management options: For subscribers with multiple user accounts, ShipStation allows granular customization of user permissions.
 Primary users can set permissions based on order type or function.